-The Imagine Alba Podcast- Episode 4
+The Imagine Alba Podcast- Robert Burns Night

 It's Burns Night on the Imagine Alba Podcast!
 In this episode, we explore the Scottish tradition of Burns Night, and we preview Glasgow's Celtic Connections, one of Europe's finest folk, roots and world music festivals.

 You can listen to our Burns Night episode here by downloading from iTunes and subscribing:

 Scottish folks love tradition, they love poetry and they love a party.
 All of these come together in the uniquely Scottish custom of Burn’s Night on January 25.
 If you want to find out more about the man himself, read his works and find out how to hold your own Burns Supper, the website Robert Burns Country is a great resource.